MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02.md

 5. Download a blocked words sample file.
 Save the file and then open the file in **Notepad**.

-6. Type **CEO,Payroll,HR** into the Notepad window and save the file in place.
+6. Type **CEO,Payroll,HR** , inside the quotes in the Notepad window and save the file in place.
 Afterwards, close the Notepad file.

 7. Back to the **Groups - Naming policy** page, upload the **BlockedWords.csv** file you just created.

-8. On the **Groups - Naming policy** page, configure group name prefix to be **“Group**“ string, and group name suffix to be **“CountryOrRegion** attribute.
+8. On the **Groups - Naming policy** page, configure group name prefix to be the string: **Group**, and the group name suffix to be the **CountryOrRegion** attribute.

 9. On the **Groups - Naming policy** page, under **Current policy** section, preview the group name format listed as **Group&lt;Group name&gt;&lt;CountryOrRegion&gt;**.
 ![GroupNaming Policy](media/M02-GroupNamingPolicy.png)

-10. Since you tested naming policy for evaluation, discard the group naming policy.
+10. Since you are only testing the naming policy for evaluation, **Discard** the group naming policy.

 In this task, you have configured a naming policy that will block specific words to be used in an Office 365 Group name, as well as you have evaluated the options for prefix and suffix of the Office 365 Group name.